-Pelvic floor therapy is often covered by insurance, but it’s essential to check with your specific provider to understand the details and extent of coverage.
+Pelvic floor therapy is often covered by insurance.
+It’s essential to check with your specific provider to understand the details and extent of coverage.

 When it comes to pelvic floor issues, therapy can be a lifesaver.
 Topics such as pelvic organ prolapse, pelvic discomfort, and urine incontinence affect a large number of women.
 Even though these problems can majorly affect people’s lives, there is hope.
 Pelvic floor therapy offers relief through:

 Many women put off getting treatment because they are worried about whether or not their insurance will cover it.
-This guide will help you prioritize your pelvic health, explaining insurance coverage, walking you through the process, and more.
+This guide will help you prioritize your pelvic health, explain insurance coverage, walk you through the process, and more.

 Understanding Pelvic Floor Disorders(PFDs)